 Now that the client has approved your keyword research presentation thus far, its for you to do your in-depth keyword research and analysis.

-You don’t have to get as thorough as I do, I have an advanced keyword research strategy that involves exhausting multiple keyword databases, analyzing search intent, mapping keywords to the buyer’s journey, keyword difficulty analysis, monetization analysis and keyword prioritization just to name a few of the steps involved (this is more so for b2b and enterprise SEO, you may or may not want to go this in-depth for keyword research for a local business).
+You don’t have to get as thorough as I do, I have an advanced keyword research strategy that involves exhausting multiple keyword databases, analyzing search intent, mapping keywords to the buyer’s journey, keyword difficulty analysis, monetization analysis and keyword prioritization just to name a few of the steps involved (this is more so for b2b and enterprise SEO, you may or may not want to go this in-depth for local keyword research).